jamster02/netherrack-docs/README.md

 # Netherrack
 Welcome to the Netherrack documentation.
 Netherrack is a tool to convert Python code into DF code templates.
 This project is based on [Prismarine](https://dfprismarine.github.io/), another tool to convert JavaScript code into DF.
+[Skip to Documentation](#Reference)

 Here's a basic example of using Netherrack:
 ```py